CU-DBMI/set-website/_posts/2023-11-15-Codesgiving-Part-1.md

 While it's up to core maintainers to decide on report closure, typically the reported need content can be closed and might benefit from a comment describing the fix.
 Many of these steps are considered common courtesy but also, importantly, assist in setting you up for your next contributions!

-### Concluding Thoughts
+## Concluding Thoughts

-> It's the journey not the destination ...
-> The total is greater than the sum of the parts ...

 Hopefully the above helps you understand the open-source contribution process better.
 As stated earlier, every little part helps!
-Best wishes on your open-source journey and happy codesgiving!
+Best wishes on your open-source journey and happy Codesgiving!